Discharge from the Mental Health Act

 You will also be discharged if the section you are under runs out and it is not renewed.

 Your responsible clinician is usually your psychiatrist, but other professionals can sometimes be responsible clinicians.
 The staff at the hospital should tell you who your responsible clinician is.

 Your ‘nearest relative’ is a legal term used in the Mental Health Act.
 It is not the same as the next of kin.
-You can find out more about nearest relatives by visiting our ‘Nearest relative’ page.
+You can find out more about nearest relatives in our ‘Nearest relative’ factsheet by clicking here.

-Being discharged from the Mental Health Act is not the same as being discharged from hospital.
+When you are discharged from the Mental Health Act, this is not the same as being discharged from hospital.
 Even if you are not under section anymore, you might agree to stay in hospital as a voluntary patient (sometimes known as ‘an informal patient’).

 Hospital manager reviews

 What is a hospital managers’ review?

 When you are detained under the Mental Health Act, you can ask the hospital managers to review your detention to see if they can discharge you.
 Ask the staff on the ward for an application form.
 You could try to get in touch with the ‘Mental Health Act administrator’, who can tell you about the process.